splunk/public-o11y-docs/sp-oncall/alerts/snooze.rst

 Cancelling Snooze
 =================

-Didn’t mean to snooze?
-Simply `reroute the incident <https://help.victorops.com/knowledge-base/reroute-an-incident/>`__ to **yourself** to cancel the snooze.
+Didn't mean to snooze? `reroute the incident <https://help.victorops.com/knowledge-base/reroute-an-incident/>`__ to **yourself** to cancel the snooze.